edmattwhite/edmattwhite.github.io/content/categories/stats/what-is-em-algorithm.md

 Unfortunately, real world processes are incredibly rude and often lead to intractable likelihoods.
 The Expectation Maximisation (EM) algorithm offers us a way around this by giving an iterative procedure for find MAP (or maximum likelihood) estimates for parameters.

+One thing to consider when reading this is that the EM algorithm is less an algorithm in itself, but more a method to find algorithms.

 ## What's the problem? ##

 Let's say we have a statistical model $p$ for some observed data $X$.